 Some dogs have special dietary requirements, food allergies/intolerances, or even breed specific sensitivities – like our Dalmatians, who are safer with lower purine foods due to a breed-unique metabolic issue.
 If you have questions or concerns about your pet’s diet, have a chat with your vet.
 Similarly, if your pet is inactive, has health problems, or you have any concerns about changing your exercise routine together, have a chat with your vet.
-Or your doctor about the human stuff!
+Or with your doctor about the human stuff!

 Dog-Friendly Fruits, Vegetable, and Herbs